Does your stair handrail crave a new look? If so, you can easily do that yourself with some basic tools.

 You can see here the overhang of the 1×6 cap board.
 This adds some substance to the railing, as well as hides the holes and flaws underneath.
 It does have a bit of craftsman flavor, too.

-We hope you find this DIY stair handrail tutorial helpful and useful.
-Happy DIYing!
+We hope you enjoyed this DIY stair handrail and look forward to completing it in your home!